What Happened: Top takeaways from Kavanaugh, Ford hearing | WTOP

 Kavanaugh’s scorched-earth strategy gave President Donald Trump what he wanted: a nominee willing to fight back aggressively and yield no ground to Democrats.
 Echoing Ford, he said he was “100 percent certain” he did not commit the assault.

 At times, Kavanaugh’s frustrations boiled over.
-When Democratic Sen. Amy Klobuchar of Minnesota asked if he ever drank so much he blacked out, he snapped, “Have you?”
+When Democratic Sen. Amy Klobuchar of Minnesota aksed if he ever drank so much he blacked out, he snapped, “Have you?”

 He later apologized.